 So for many mediums and intuitives, I believe it is learning to reverse this trend.
 It can be difficult to move out of the role of servant to our families.
 We have to really work hard at this.

 The way I challenge this in my own life is by spending the first part of my day in my own studies, and then after, I get to emails and socialization.
 It’s the pattern I’ve been building for the past several years now and it’s been a great move towards personal peace.
 Best part is, I feel great.

 What advice would you give someone who wants to give readings professionally?

 Amanda: If you get the feeling you ought to cancel a session with a client, cancel it as soon as you can, or you’ll soon find out why you felt that.

-Amanda: I have built my intuition largely on a system of back and forth with with my spirit guides.
+Amanda: I have built my intuition largely on a system of back and forth with my Spirit Guides.

-Because I was seeing spirits my whole life but not interacting with them, it was more that I needed to trust the spirits I was seeing as safe individuals, not necessary my intuition.
-To me it was I had to trust the people telling me the messages first, then I could trust the messages.
+Because I was seeing spirits my whole life but not interacting with them, it was more that I needed to trust the spirits I was seeing as safe individuals, not necessarily my intuition.
+For me, it was that I had to trust the people telling me the messages first, then I could trust the messages.

 My intuition told me I could probably trust them already, as they’d been there my whole life, but my scientific heart needed proof that I could.